panagiotap02/my_thesis_O-RAN/README.md

 To overcome local FPGA limitations on SDR hardware while maintaining granular scheduling control, we developed a hybrid split architecture:

-Split 7.2x (Logical Layer - High-PHY / MAC): All scheduling decisions and high-level physical layer processing are executed in software (O-DU CPU)[cite: 1, 2].
-This enables the xApp to dynamically intercept and alter the MAC Scheduler parameters in near-real-time[cite: 1, 2].
+Split 7.2x (Logical Layer - High-PHY / MAC): All scheduling decisions and high-level physical layer processing are executed in software (O-DU CPU).This enables the xApp to dynamically intercept and alter the MAC Scheduler parameters in near-real-time.

-Split 8 (Physical/Transport Layer - Low-PHY / RF): Time-domain baseband I/Q samples are transferred via USB 3.0 from the workstation (emulating Low-PHY in software) to the USRP B210, which handles raw RF transmission over 5G NR Band n78 (3.5 GHz TDD) with a 20 MHz bandwidth[cite: 1, 2].
+Split 8 (Physical/Transport Layer - Low-PHY / RF): Time-domain baseband I/Q samples are transferred via USB 3.0 from the workstation (emulating Low-PHY in software) to the USRP B210, which handles raw RF transmission over 5G NR Band n78 (3.5 GHz TDD) with a 20 MHz bandwidth.
 ## Smart RC xApp Closed-Loop Logic

 The xApp orchestrates a low-latency MAPE-K (Monitor-Analyze-Decide-Act) loop[cite: 1, 2]: